 The bill, known as the Zachary Thomas Newborn Screening Act, amends the Code of Alabama to enhance the state's newborn screening program.
 It introduces new definitions related to the program, including terms such as "Newborn Screening Panel," "RUSP" (Recommended Uniform Screening Panel), and "State Laboratory."
 The act mandates that newborns with a family history of certain diseases be tested for those conditions, and it requires that conditions on the RUSP be included in the Newborn Screening Panel.
-Additionally, the State Board of Health is tasked with adopting rules for the program and must add any new RUSP-approved conditions to the panel within a specified timeline, ensuring that conditions added prior to January 1, 2024, are included by October 1, 2027.
+Additionally, the State Board of Health is tasked with adopting rules for the program and ensuring that new RUSP-approved conditions are added to the panel within specified timelines.

 Enrolled: 22-20-3, 22-20-3